unni-oscar/AI_stock/readme.txt

 ### Phase 1

-- Create folders for frontend and backend and make it in individual containers
+- Create folder for frontend for react with docker container
-- setup react in the frontend
+- structure React application in a professional, managable, scalable, and maintainable and high level and modern folder structure ?
 - Create a sample page and run sample page on http://localhost:3033/

 ### Phase 2

+- create backend folder for Laravel with docker container
-- Create FastAPI, SQLAlchemy, PostgreSQL in backend
+- use PostgreSQL as db
 - frontend and backend communication should be only through api call-
-- use Docker
-- run sample page on http://localhost:3033/
+- run sample backend page on http://localhost:3034/

 ### Phase 3